zshakirova/cse15l-lab-reports/LabReport3.md

       Command: `find ./technical -type d -name "docs"`
       Output: `./technical/docs`

-     aaa This command will search for all files with a `.py` extension in the `./technical` directory and its subdirectories.
+   This command will search for all files with a `.py` extension in the `./technical` directory and its subdirectories.
 This option can be useful     when you want to search for files of a specific type and exclude directories.
 The website I used:        https://www.gnu.org/software/findutils/manual/html_node/find_html/Type.html